agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 it so the interviewer and I had to have a conversation instead of me giving a lecture.

-This time interviewing was also the only time that companies asked [behavioral questions][behave]; three of the five on-sites had them this time.
+I also got [behavioral questions][behave] for the first time; three of the five on-sites had them.

 [behave]: https://en.wikipedia.org/wiki/Job_interview#Behavioral_interview_questions